Struggling to Reactivate Inactive Customers? AI Can Help

 How can I identify inactive customers?

-Segment your customers based on data such as previous purchases, site behavior, and email interactions to identify inactive subscribers who haven’t engaged within your defined level of engagement timeframe.
+Segment your customers based on data such as previous purchases, site behaviour, and email interactions to identify inactive subscribers who haven’t engaged within your defined timeframe of engagement.

 What are some effective re-engagement strategies?

-Leverage personalized emails and targeted reactivation strategies, such as exclusive offers and surveys, to engage inactive subscribers.
-Ensure you’re reaching them effectively by personalizing your approach to their specific needs.
+Leverage personalised emails and targeted reactivation strategies, such as exclusive offers and surveys, to engage inactive subscribers.
+Ensure you’re reaching them effectively by personalising your approach to their specific needs.

 How do I craft a strong re-engagement message?